getlantern/lantern-roadmap/roadmap.md

 ### Short term (1 - 3 months)

-**[Standalone WebRTC for NAT Traversal](items/webrtc.md)** - Use WebRTC's advanced NAT traversal, factored out to its own library. ([@atavism](https://github.com/atavism))
+**[Standalone WebRTC for NAT Traversal](items/webrtc.md) (aka Natty)** - Use WebRTC's advanced NAT traversal, factored out to its own library. ([@atavism](https://github.com/atavism))

+**[Next-generation signaling](https://github.com/getlantern/lantern-roadmap/blob/master/lep/DRAFT/003_Simple_Signaling.md)** - XMPP has scaling issues, doesn't work with flashlight, and Google is phasing it out anyway.
+Still in draft, but [anonymizing users' addresses](items/xmpp.md) for peers that aren't direct friends would fall out of this.

 **[Gui for Admin Stats](items/admin-gui.md)** - Extend the prototype of a stats GUI to a dashboard view to get a real time and cumulative view of Lantern network growth.

 **[Improve signin process](items/signin.md)** - There are a number of workflow improvements we could make to ease setting up Lantern, for both give and get mode users.

-**[Enable user set up of Fallbacks](items/user-fallbacks.md)** - Many users have access to machines that can be on 24/7 and serve as fallbacks.
-But we need to make it easier for them to set up and have a fallback that is not controlled by Brave New Software.

-**[Improve whitelist experience](items/whitelist.md)** - There are a few low hanging whitelist improvements we could make, like easing the process of adding to the whitelist (example browser plugin?) and including whitelist info in our s3 config.

 **[Auto-update](items/autoupdate.md)** - Right now we make users download new versions of Lantern.
 We should follow the lead of chrome and firefox and just automatically update for our users when possible.